valmikroy/tech_notes/sar.md

 - There are flags in DNS query which indicates if recursion desired or recursion is availble.
 - DNS has various type of text based compression to optimize the response size.
 - `TC` bit in response is set to switch from UDP to TCP as response got trucated.
 - Every DNS response has TTL value for caching purposes and you can see TTL decreasing between consecutive queries.
+(BUT tarffic doesn't shift completely :-( )
 -  RRs - Resource Records Types - it is field in response of DNS query indicates category of information returned like A, NS, SOA, CNAME, PTR, MX ... etc.
 - DNS was meant to be a database to fetch various type of information associated with query strings.
 - IXFR and AXFR - Increamental and Full zone tranfer triggered by UDP based notification